MP Estate Planning UK

 What Does the Office of the Public Guardian Do?

-Some of the key functions of the OPG include:
+The key functions of the OPG include:

-• Maintaining a record of registered LPAs
+• Maintaining a register of all registered LPAs and Court of Protection deputyship orders

 OPG FunctionDescription